vbookshelf/Thumb-Drive-App-Concept/README.md

 ### Machine binding via sentinel file:

 The first time the app runs, it encrypts a known constant (VAULT_OK) and writes it to storage_vault/sentinel.bin.
 On every subsequent startup, the app attempts to decrypt the sentinel using the current machine's hardware UUID.
 If decryption succeeds, the vault is verified and the app starts normally.
-If decryption fails — meaning the vault folder has been moved to a different computer — the app immediately deletes the entire vault and exits with a security warning.
+If decryption fails — meaning the vault folder has been moved to a different computer — the app immediately deletes the entire vault and then creates a new one.
 Your data cannot be read on any machine other than the one that created it.

 ### What is encrypted: